-Granted, “we all go a little mad sometimes”, but what’d possess you to introduce price points high enough to induce a scream Janet Leigh’d be proud of?
+In the words of a certain Norman Bates, “we all go a little mad sometimes”, but what’d possess you to introduce price points high enough to induce a scream Janet Leigh’d be proud of?

 That said, you also need to make sure you don’t undercharge.
 A product that’s uber-cheap can scream a lack of quality, as opposed to a bargain buy.

 To gauge an understanding of how much you should be charging, speak to your customers, and check out existing products.
 It needn’t be a pain in the ass, (or a stake in the heart).

 Nine, ten, your execution’s dead